aneeshpatne/aneeshpatne/README.md

 # Hi I am _Aneesh_ ! 👋
+I build stuff here and there hehe  !
 I'm passionate about coding and building exciting projects.
 Here's a glimpse of what you'll find in my repositories:

 - 🌐 **Web Development Projects**: I love working with web technologies, and my projects span a wide range.
 You'll find projects using frameworks like **Django**, **React**, **Next.JS**,and even some **Sveltekit** applications.